MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 Activity handlers are different in context of a team, where a new member is added to the team instead of a message thread.

-The list of handlers defined in `ActivityHandler` includes the following:
+The list of handlers defined in `ActivityHandler` includes:

 | Event | Handler | Description |
 | :-- | :-- | :-- |